Backbase/backbase.github.io/README.md

 ## Content

 Welcome to our official technology blog.
 The idea is to share with the Community about our technology challenges.
 A blog post in an engineering blog should show readers what in-house engineering teams are actually working on.
 Engineering posts help peers understand what a particular individual or team within a much larger organization actually works on, keeping sales and marketing to an absolute minimum.
 These posts tell us about an engineering team’s philosophy as well as their stack.

-But they're be educational.
+They should be educational.
 Well-written blog posts offer unique perspectives and different solutions to old problems.
 They help the reader learn about a specific topic and technology, and walk readers through how that topic/technology is applied to help the team work through a challenge.
 Readers should learn something new.

 Regardless of the topic, the first question to ask yourself is, "Why should a reader care?"
 Readers don't just want to look at a blog post and say, "Cool, Company X did this thing...." and that's it.
 At the very least, they want to understand: